Arthie/xwind/README.md

 ## @tailwindcssinjs/macro Documentation

-`@tailwindcssinjs/marco` is a babel macro that turns Tailwind classes into css object styles.
+`@tailwindcssinjs/marco` is a babel macro that transforms Tailwind classes into css object styles.
 These css object styles can be used with your favorite css-in-js library.

 ## Basic example
 ```js